Blog

 3. Emergency Plans:

-In the event of unexpected flooding populations in hilly areas should have evacuation plans.
+In the event of unexpected flooding, populations in hilly areas should have evacuation plans.

 4. Infrastructure Planning: